makrai/notes/dettmers2208-llm.int8.md

 * LLM.int8() = vector-wise quantization + mixed precision decomposition
 * inference in LLMs with up to 175B parameters without any performance degrad
   * new insights into the effects of these outliers on model performance
-  * possible for the first time to use very large models eg OPT-175B/BLOOM, on a single server with consumer GPUs
+  * possible for the first time to use very large models, eg OPT-175B/BLOOM, on a single server with consumer GPUs
 * lossy (App D)
   * our work focuses on no degrad
   * we maintain end-to-end inference runtime performance for LLMs eg BLOOM-176B